Sukhum169/sukhum169.github.io/_pages/about.md

 # Services
 <p>
-- Long-term reviewer for journals such as Comput.
+  <li>Long-term reviewer for journals such as Comput.
 Biol.
 Med.
 (JCR Q1, IF: 6.698), Int.
 J. Numer.
 Methods Biomed.
 Eng.
 (JCR Q2, IF: 2.648), Sci.
-Rep. (JCR Q2, IF: 4.996), IEEE Access (JCR Q2, IF: 3.476), etc.
+Rep. (JCR Q2, IF: 4.996), IEEE Access (JCR Q2, IF: 3.476), etc.</li>
-- Distinguished Expert Consultant for the Dental Equipment and Materials Professional Committee of the China Medical Device Industry Association.
+  <li>Distinguished Expert Consultant for the Dental Equipment and Materials Professional Committee of the China Medical Device Industry Association.</li>
-- Guest Editor for the Special Issue "Intelligent Point Cloud Processing, Sensing and Understanding" on the international journal Sensors (ISSN 1424-8220, Impact Factor: 3.847).
+  <li>Guest Editor for the Special Issue "Intelligent Point Cloud Processing, Sensing and Understanding" on the international journal <em>Sensors</em> (ISSN 1424-8220, Impact Factor: 3.847).</li>
-- Guest Editor for Special Session 4 - "Artificial Intelligence for Medical Image Processing" at the 2023 IEEE 6th International Conference on Pattern Recognition and Artificial Intelligence (PRAI 2023).
+  <li>Guest Editor for Special Session 4 - "Artificial Intelligence for Medical Image Processing" at the 2023 IEEE 6th International Conference on Pattern Recognition and Artificial Intelligence (PRAI 2023).</li>
 </p>